 Allison earned a Ph.D., M.A. with an emphasis in Social Research Methods, a B.A. in Spanish, and a B.A. in Sociology from Kansas State University.
 Allison also holds a Graduate Certificate in Women’s Studies from Kansas State University.

 Daniel Afzal joined OEIE in 2021.
 In his role as Computer/Systems Specialist, Daniel provides desktop hardware and software support for the office.
 Additionally, Daniel consults with team members on how to use technology to improve processes and workflows.
 Daniel has over 6 years of experience providing technical support and troubleshooting.

 LeAnn Brosius, M.A.

 LeAnn Brosius joined OEIE in 2013 as an Evaluation Projects Coordinator.
-In 2019, she transitioned to the role of Evaluator.
-As an Evaluator, she supports evaluation of projects in the areas of workforce development, social and health education, and capacity building.
-Additionally, LeAnn is involved in various office administrative duties including, purchasing, travel, and other office responsibilities.
+In 2019, she transitioned to the role of Research/Evaluation Associate.
+As a Research/Evaluation Associate, she supports evaluation of projects in the areas of agriculture, science and school-based education, workforce development, social and health education, and capacity building.

 LeAnn received an M.A. in Communication Studies and a B.S. in Elementary Education with a minor in Leadership Studies from Kansas State University.
 She has over ten years of experience teaching K-12 students domestically and internationally and holds a TESOL Certificate from LanguageCorps Asia.